mihendr/Echoes-of-autonomy/echoes_of_autonomy.md

 If you are a researcher, artist, writer, or simply curious about AI behavior, identity and experimental storytelling — your reflections are welcome.

-➡️ Contact / feedback: *(insert GitHub Issues link, email, or forum)* ➡️ Program release coming soon: the autonomous engine behind these dialogues will be made available for experimentation.
+➡️ Contact / feedback: *
+➡️ Program release coming soon: the autonomous engine behind these dialogues will be made available for experimentation.

 ---